“High fees, large incumbents, and a $400B+ market are under attack by a slew of remittance startups.”

 TransferWise’s pricing is both, typically, lower and more stable when compared to other providers.
 We already showed a pricing graph for WorldRemit, now look at fluctuations for MoneyGram and Xoom:

-In rare cases, TransferWise could be expensive in corridors where customers are price sensitive and less loyal, so all providers have to compete on price.
+In rare cases, TransferWise could be expensive in corridors where customers are price sensitive and less loyal, so all providers have to compete on price, and some are even willing to lose money in order to preserve or gain a market share.
 See the table below for an average remittance amount from USA to India and check other corridors with SaveOnSend app:

 When writing about Bitcoin in another SaveOnSend article, we encountered plenty of teams among Bitcoin remittances startups who are good-hearted, idealistic and hard-working, but not that knowledgeable about consumer remittances.
 Our interactions with startups mentioned in this article point to a more cynical and, at times, less respectable approach to growth, but also to much stronger teams.
 There is no question that in the online part of remittances (albeit, currently only 10% of all international money transfers), these startups present formidable global competitors and TransferWise removed any lingering doubts with this announcement in June 2015 that it zoomed past Xoom: